Testing For Distribution Shifts with Conditional Conformal Test Martingales: Discussion

 \section{Discussion}

 We introduced the conditional CTM, a novel framework for detecting distribution shifts that addresses the ``test-time contamination'' inherent in standard CTM approaches.
 Our method controls the type-I error and is supported by power analysis.
 We showed that our method tends to outperform baseline methods when given a reasonable number of about $500$ reference samples to form $D_0$.

 As shown in our experiments, the power of the test is affected by the tightness of the confidence bands; consequently, when $D_0$ is too small, these bands widen, making the test overly conservative.
 We believe that recent methods that utilize synthetic data can be used to mitigate this limitation \citep{angelopoulos2023prediction,kilian2025anytime,bashari2025statistical,bashari2025synthetic}.

+\sh{ In our framework, we use the ONS algorithm to adaptively learn $\eta_t$.
+We chose ONS since the smoothness of our loss function enables the rigorous regret analysis (Appendix~\ref{appdx:online}) required to establish our power and stopping time guarantees (Section~\ref{sec:power_analysis}).
+That said, sequential mixture martingales present a compelling alternative \cite{kaufmann2021mixture,waudby2024estimating}.
+By maintaining a predictive distribution over $\eta$, mixture martingales can adaptively learn the betting parameter.
+However, since proving formal power guarantees for mixture martingales under our betting function poses distinct theoretical challenges, we leave its exploration for future work. }

-Another future direction is to extend our conditional CTM test to utilize other betting functions, with the goal of further enhancing statistical power.
+Lastly, \sh{our proposed betting function targets deviations in the mean of the conformal p-values.
+While common and effective, this may miss deviations that do not alter the mean.
+Therefore,} another future direction is to extend our conditional CTM test to utilize other betting functions, with the goal of further enhancing statistical power.